 - Accept primary responsibility for obtaining an acceptable co-op position.

 - Agree to allow the Office of Career Services and Cooperative Education to release a copy of your resume and/or unofficial academic transcript to appropriate employers who desire candidates that meet your qualifications and background.

-- Regularly (i.e. at least twice a week) check job posting and on-campus interviewing information listed under the RIT Job Zone.
+- Regularly (i.e. at least twice a week) check co-op job postings and on-campus interviews listed in Handshake (our career platform/job database).

 - Give serious consideration to appropriate co-op employment when offered by employers even though the position may not be your first choice for either type of work or geographic location of the assignment.

 - Notify the Office of Career Services and Cooperative Education of any co-op job offer you agree to take within three days of accepting it.
 Register your assignment with our office using the Report Your Job on the student main page of our site.

 - Register for the appropriate co-op course as identified by your academic department.
 Depending on the college this may require you register through the Student Information System (SIS) or through your academic department.

 - Obtain approval in advance by both the Office of Career Services and Cooperative Education and your academic department should you wish to participate in a co-op assignment longer than two consecutive terms.
 You may not register for a third consecutive term without this approval.

 - Complete the total amount of co-op work required or expected by your academic department.
 All co-op work assignments must be completed prior to your final academic term of enrollment at RIT.